 In these examples we suppose:

-The Java Product directory is placed in Application Folder from the Files and Folders Page; The lib folder is located in the Java Product directory and contains multiple JAR files.
+The Java Product directory is placed in Application Folder from the Files and Folders Page - Installer Project; The lib folder is located in the Java Product directory and contains multiple JAR files.
 The lib_DIR identifier is assigned to the lib folder.

 - In this case, all the JAR files from the lib folder will be added to the "Classpath" parameter.
 This is considered an absolute path.
 This is equivalent to the relative path lib\*.jar.

 - All the JAR files from the Java Product folder will be added to the "Classpath" parameter.
 This is considered a relative path.
 This syntax is equivalent to the absolute path [APPDIR]\*.jar.

 Based on the first example, the location [lib_DIR]\*.jar will be resolved at the application's runtime and it will point to absolute paths.
 The files selected by the wildcard will also be added to the "Classpath" parameter at the runtime of the application.
 If the lib folder is renamed or moved in Advanced Installer, the location will still be correctly resolved and the files will be added at the application launch time.

 Using Relative Paths